Who else is asking, “Should I preheat my cast iron skillet to make bacon?”

 - How you place it in the pan, giving each piece its own space

-If you like the idea of having a square cast iron skillet for making your bacon, check out A Cast Iron Skillet Review – Backyard Creations 10X10 or for a similar square pan at Amazon, see Tablecraft Preseasoned 10″ Cast Iron Square Fry Pan.
+If you like the idea of having a square cast iron skillet for making your bacon, feel free to read my review: A Cast Iron Skillet Review – Backyard Creations 10X10.